djdlp/InterviewQuestions/README.md

 3) What is GCD?
 How GCD works with threads (what problem solves this approach?)?

 4) What is NSOperation?
-Bonuses and Drawbacks
+Comparision GCD and NSOperation

 5) Common GCD patterns (perform long running task and deliver result to UI, many readers/one writer)